Cutting off stealthy interlopers: a framework for secure cyber-physical systems

-Category: Environment Hits: 2Cyber-physical systems (CPS), which combine modern networking with physical actuators, can be vulnerable against hackers.
+Category: Environment Hits: 3Cyber-physical systems (CPS), which combine modern networking with physical actuators, can be vulnerable against hackers.
 Recently, researchers developed a new framework for CPSs that is resilient to a sophisticated kind of cyberattack.
 Unlike existing solutions, the proposed approach allows for real-time detection and recovery from the attack while ensuring stable operation.
 This paves the way for secure and reliable CPSs across various application domains, such as smart cities and unmanned public transportation.

 Read more https://www.sciencedaily.com/releases/2021/03/210304112440.htm